DropoutTS: Sample-Adaptive Dropout for Robust Time Series Forecasting: Complete Results

 \subsection{Results of Synth-12}

 Table~\ref{tab:full_syn_result} presents the comprehensive forecasting performance on the \textbf{Synth-12} benchmark across the full spectrum of noise intensities ($\sigma \in [0.1, 0.9]$) and prediction horizons ($H \in \{96, \dots, 720\}$).
-Observations reveal a distinct contrast in stability: while standard backbones suffer from severe degradation as noise intensity increases (e.g., Informer's MSE decreases from 1.114 to 0.939 at $H=720$ as $\sigma$ shifts from 0.1 to 0.9), \method demonstrates remarkable resilience.
+Observations reveal a distinct contrast in stability: while standard backbones exhibit volatile, non-monotonic behavior as noise intensity increases, reflecting the dual nature of injected noise as both a confounding factor and an unintended regularizer, \method demonstrates \textit{monotonic} resilience, delivering consistent MSE reductions across all noise levels without fragility to parameter drift.

 Notably, in high-noise regimes ($\sigma=0.9$), \method delivers the most substantial relative improvements (reducing Informer's average MSE by \textbf{44.0\%}), validating that adaptive capacity modulation is critical when the Signal-to-Noise Ratio (SNR) is low.
 This robustness gap often widens at longer prediction horizons, suggesting that our spectral filtering mechanism effectively suppresses the accumulation of high-frequency noise that typically derails long-term forecasting.
 Furthermore, these gains are universal; while vulnerable baselines see transformative improvements, state-of-the-art models (e.g., iTransformer, TimeMixer) also exhibit consistent gains, confirming that \method provides a safety net against overfitting without compromising architectural expressivity.